 Returning to the UK in 2000, Graham returned to primary care practice in Ealing, London where he developed a special interest in Elderly Care.
 Working jointly with general practitioners he developed integrated working to improve care in Nursing Homes and undertook consultancy work on behalf of Ealing CCG.

 In 2010 Graham became a General Practice Pharmacist and is now the director and prescribing lead of a pharmacy team supporting seven GP practices and 23 nursing homes in Ealing.
 Graham has overarching responsibility for safe prescribing for more than 60,000 NHS patients and 1,200 nursing home patients.
-Graham is also prescribing lead of a leading internet pharmacy.
 In the last year this team has been recognised with a number of awards from the BMJ, PCPA, RPS and RCGP.

 Graham worked with 17 practices and the GP Federation in Ealing, coordinating a successful bid for the NHS England Clinical Pharmacist pilot.
 Having been appointed as the Senior Pharmacist for the pilot site, Graham looks forward to playing a part in establishing a sustainable evidence base for the whole pharmacy team as an integral part of general practice.